tonybranfort/filter-objects/README.md

 ```

 ##### <a name="regExpMatch" />regExpMatch
-Property on the [`options`](#options) object that if equal to `true`, fos filter and matches functions will use the `pObj` property value as a regular expression to test against the `tObj` property.
+Property on the [`options`](#options) object that if equal to `true`, `filter` and `matches` functions will use the `pObj` property value as a regular expression to test against the `tObj` property.
 If the pattern object property value is a string, the string will be converted to a javascript regular expression.
   - valid values: `true`,`false`
   - default: `false`